-Asset Class Target 10 Year Expected Geometric

-Allocation Real Rate of Return
+Asset Class Target Allocation 10 Year Expected Geometric Real Rate of Return

 U.S. Equity - Large Cap 21.20% 4.30%

 U.S. Equity - Small Cap 7.42% 4.80%

 Non U.S. Equity - Developed 18.55% 5.20%

 Non U.S. Equity - Emerging 5.83% 5.40%

 Core Fixed Income 19.32% 1.20%

 High Yield 1.38% 4.30%

 Non U.S. Fixed Income - Developed 1.84% 0.60%

 Emerging Market Debt 0.46% 3.90%

 Core Real Estate 8.50% 4.90%

 Opportunity Fund 6.00% 3.80%

 Private Equity 8.50% 6.60%

 Cash 1.00% 0.20%

 Total 100.00%

 In setting the long-term expected rate of return, projections employed to model future returns provide a range of expected long-term returns that, including expected inflation, ultimately support a long-term expected rate of return assumption of 7.25%.
 Discount rate.
 The discount rate used to measure the total pension liability was 7.25 percent.
 The projection of cash flows used to determine the discount rate applied the actuarial cost method and assumptions shown above.
 In addition, the following methods and assumptions were used in the projection of cash flows:

 - Total covered payroll for the initial projection year consists of the covered payroll of the active membership present on the valuation date and the covered payroll of future plan members assumed to be hired during the year.
-In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.50%. - Employee contributions were assumed to be made at the member contribution rates in effect for each year, including the scheduled increases in SB 18-200.
-Employee contributions for future plan members were used to reduce the estimated amount of total service costs for future plan members. - Employer contributions were assumed to be made at rates equal to the fixed statutory rates specified in law for each year, including the scheduled increase in SB 18-200.
-Employer contributions also include the current and estimated future AED and SAED, until the actuarial value funding ratio reaches 103%, at which point, the AED and SAED will each drop 0.50% every year until they are zero.
-Additionally, estimated employer contributions included reductions for the funding of the AIR and retiree health care benefits.
-For future plan members, employer contributions were further reduced by the estimated amount of total service costs for future plan members not financed by their member contributions.
+In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.50 percent. - Employee contributions were assumed to be made at the member contribution rates in effect for each year, including the scheduled increases in SB 18-200 and the additional 0.50 percent resulting from the 2018 AAP assessment, statutorily recognized July 1, 2019, and effective July 1, 2020.
+Employee contributions for future plan members were used to reduce the estimated amount of total service costs for future plan members.